archcoding-books/papers/storage/bigtable/bigtable.md

 We briefly describe two of the tables used by GoogleAnalytics.
 The raw click table ((cid:152)200 TB) maintains arow for each end-user session.
 The row name is a tuplecontaining the website’s name and the time at which thesession was created.
 This schema ensures that sessionsthat visit the same web site are contiguous, and that theyare sorted chronologically.
 This table compresses to 14%of its original size.

 The summary table ((cid:152)20 TB) contains various prede-fined summaries for each website.
 This table is gener-ated from the raw click table by periodically scheduledMapReduce jobs.
 Each MapReduce job extracts recentsession data from the raw click table.
-The overall sys-tem’s throughput is limited by the throughput of GFS.This table compresses to 29% of its original size.8.2 Google Earth
+The overall sys-tem’s throughput is limited by the throughput of GFS.This table compresses to 29% of its original size.

+### 8.2 Google Earth

 Google operates a collection of services that provideusers with access to high-resolution satellite imagery ofthe world’s surface, both through the web-based GoogleMaps interface (maps.google.com) and through theGoogle Earth (earth.google.com) custom client soft-ware.
 These products allow users to navigate across theworld’s surface: they can pan, view, and annotate satel-lite imagery at many different levels of resolution.
 Thissystem uses one table to preprocess data, and a differentset of tables for serving client data.